 Take Charge of Your Future

 If you love working outdoors, talking to people, can read a map and are willing to provide superior customer service delivering packages, letters or miscellaneous items might be a good place to start your business.
 This start-up doesn't require a huge amount of capital and you are limited only by your imagination in creating a fun and profitable delivery business.

-Develop a simple business plan that describes the business.
-Your business plan contains a mission statement, business philosophy, target market (customers), industry overview, expected profit and loss, year-by-year projects for business growth and your marketing strategies.
+Develop a business plan that describes the business.
+Your business plan should contain a mission statement, business philosophy, target market (customers), industry overview, expected profit and loss, year-by-year projects for business growth and your marketing strategies.
 If you lack experience writing a business plan you can find a business consultant online or in your local community.
-There are also free business plan templates available from SCORE (Service Corps of Retired Executives).
+There are also free business plan templates available from SCORE (nonprofit organization).

 Post your business cards at local copy shops to promote your new delivery service business.
-Post fliers all over town.
+Post flyers all over town.
 Advertise using word-of-mouth and include family, friends and people you do business with.
 Use index cards and post them at schools, laundromats and senior citizens centers.
-Contact local colleges to find students to draft fliers cheaply, and hire neighborhood kids to pass out the fliers.
+Contact local colleges to find students to create some cheap flyers.
+Hire neighborhood kids to pass out the flyers.
 Put your business online by developing a website that advertises your business services.
 You can also use the local colleges to get students who will build an effective website for your business.

 Research your competitors!
 This will help you set fees and see what types of services is competing with you so you can add new twists to be different.
 Provide good service for repeat business in order to obtain referrals from your customers.
 Launch your delivery business simply.
 Invite friends and family to a backyard picnic or potluck, hand out business cards and ask for referrals.
 Send a press release to your local newspaper about your business.
 Finally, don't forget to network.
 Sign up for social networks; Twitter and Facebook to highlight your business and network for success to gain customers.